uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

     </tr>
     <tr>
 	<td><strong>Issue(s)</strong></td>
 	<td>An important topic or problem for debate or discussion.
-Normally, in  Issues are tracked in Github.</td>
+Normally Issues are tracked in Github.</td>
     </tr>
     <tr>
 	<td><strong>Maintainer</strong></td>
 	<td>A member of the Organization that has been selected by the Working Group as a coordinator for the Working Group activies. </br>
-  A Maintainer is the person (or persons) *responsible for the direction or movement* of an Organization Working Group.
+  A Maintainer is the person (or persons) *responsible for the direction or movement* of an Organization Working Group or those contributors who lead an open source project.
 He/she/they are committed to improving, driving, and ensuring an outcome.</br>
-  A Maintainer doesn’t necessarily have to be someone who writes the data specification.
-It could be someone who’s done a lot of work evangelizing the Organization, or written documentation that made the Organization more accessible to others.
-Regardless of what they do day-to-day, a Maintainer is probably someone who feels responsibility over the direction of the project and is committed to improving it.</br>
+  A Maintainer is probably someone who feels responsibility over the direction of the project and is committed to improving it.</br>
   A maintainer is the final control point for contributions to an specification.
-Typically Pull Requests will be proposed but members and approve by the working group following consensus rules.
+Typically Pull Requests will be proposed by members and approved.
 The maintainer ensures the contribution rules are followed and that consensus has been met, especially for controversial or disputed contributions.
 The maintainer(s) should be the ones that merge the PR into the baseline .</td>
     </tr>
     <tr>
 	<td><strong>Member(s)</strong></td>
-	<td>A person that belongs to a company that has signed the Organization Membership Application, Project and Working Group Charter(s)
+	<td>A person that belongs to a company that has signed the Membership Agreement, Project and Working Group Charter(s)
   </td>
     </tr>
     <tr>